 The service is for people who want to try new ways of helping themselves.
 We assist individuals in developing a personal action plan to address mental health needs.

 The PMHSS covers all areas of Cardiff and the Vale of Glamorgan.
 It is provided by the NHS free of charge.

 The PMHSS is not designed for people requiring urgent assistance or long term support.

 The team is made up of professional staff from a variety of mental health backgrounds.

 The service is recovery focused.
-This means that each person will be supported to identify goals that are important to them, and to work towards these goals at their own pace.
+This means that each person will be supported to identify goals that are important to them.

 We strive to contact each person within 28 days of a referral to offer a telephone assessment, followed by information and advice about appropriate local support services or short term work directly with a member of the team.